ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 WantedBy=multi-user.target
 ```

-Finally, these two services need to be activated:
+Finally, these two services are activated:

 ```
 sudo systemctl enable redirect-https.service sudo systemctl enable jupyter.service
 ```

 That's it!
-The VM can be started in one click from the Google Cloud Platform and Jupyter Notebook will be available at the VM's external IP address.
+Now the VM can be started in one click from the Google Cloud Platform and Jupyter Notebook will be available on its external IP address.